-The 2014 meeting of the American Society for Legal History (ASLH) will take place in Denver, Colorado, November 6-8, 2014.
-The ASLH invites proposals on any facet or period of legal history, anywhere in the world.
-We also encourage thematic proposals that range across traditional chronological or geographical fields.
-In selecting presenters, the Program Committee will give preference to those who did not present at last year's meeting.
+The 2016 annual meeting of the American Society for Legal History will take place in Toronto, Canada, October 27 – October 30, 2016.
+The Program Committee invites proposals on any facet or period of legal history, anywhere in the world.
+We also strongly encourage thematic proposals that range across traditional chronological or geographical fields.

-Travel grants will be available for presenters in need.
-These resources will nevertheless be limited, and special priority will be given to presenters traveling from abroad, graduate students, post-docs, and independent scholars.
+Travel grants (covering airfare and ground transportation only) will be available for presenters in need, who must first seek support from their home institution.
+These resources are limited, and will be given only to presenters traveling from abroad, graduate students, post-docs, and independent scholars.

 All panel proposals should include the following: